The Moments That Changed the Meaning of Adoption in the U.S.

 Inter-country adoption, however, is “almost non-existent until the Second World War,” Conn says.
 There was a little bit of it in the first half of the 20th century, when homeless European children came to the U.S. after Congress had authorized the entry of “displaced orphans” in the Displaced Persons Act of 1918 — but that only added up to 14 children under age 16 immigrating per year between 1935-1948 without their parents, he says.
 The surge in international adoption after World War II was a result of the vast increase in displaced people and the increased use of jet aircraft that made it possible for children to be transported across oceans.
 After the wars in Vietnam and Korea, American soldiers who had had children with local woman contributed to the rise in children up for adoption in those countries.

 Some data suggests the peak for all adoptions in the U.S. was 180,000 in 1970, up from around 50,000 in 1944.
-That year makes sense, given the rise of the middle class and the openness and idealism that had surfaced in the years prior, says Conn, adding.
-“It was a time in which at least a significant number of young people were feeling expansive and hopeful about the future, which might have led some of them to consider adoption.”
+That year makes sense, given the rise of the middle class and the openness and idealism that had surfaced in the years prior, says Conn, adding, “It was a time in which at least a significant number of young people were feeling expansive and hopeful about the future, which might have led some of them to consider adoption.”

 As the number of Americans adopting has grown, so too has adoption-related bureaucracy.
 The process got so complicated by the end of the ’80s that it was the subject of TIME’s Oct.
 9, 1989, cover story.
 “So much has changed in U.S. society in the past generation — legal abortion, the growing acceptance of single motherhood, new concerns about infertility — that people looking to become parents face a most intricate enterprise,” the magazine wrote.
 “Possessing a scarce resource, birth mothers can often dictate their terms; operating in a crowded marketplace, adoptive parents must be ingenious and relentless in their search and accommodating in their negotiations.
 As middlemen, the old-fashioned agencies must now compete with newfangled lawyers and adoption consultants.”